Kietpawpan/sheetToArray/README.md

 [Sheet to JavaScript Array](https://kietpawpan.github.io/sheetToArray/)

 ## MANUAL
-1. Copy values from a data table (sheet) and paste them into the textarea.
+1. Copy the values from a data table (spreadSheet) and paste them into the textarea.
-2. Format the input values.
-(Click Help on the App screen).
+2. Make sure the input values are in the required format.
+(Click _Help_ on the App screen).
-3. Click "To javaScript Array" button.
+3. Click the "__To javaScript Array__" button.

 __Sample Input:__
 ```